MYR Group (MYRG) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the electrical construction services provider had gained 3.92% over the past month, outpacing the Utilities sector's loss of 3.21% and the S&P 500's gain of 3.44% in that time.
+Prior to today's trading, shares of the electrical construction services provider had gained 2.55% over the past month.
+This has outpaced the Utilities sector's loss of 2.53% and lagged the S&P 500's gain of 3.98% in that time.

 Investors will be hoping for strength from MYR Group as it approaches its next earnings release.
 On that day, MYR Group is projected to report earnings of $1.28 per share, which would represent year-over-year growth of 11.3%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $813.5 million, up 14.88% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $813.5 million, up 14.88% from the year-ago period.

 MYRG's full-year Zacks Consensus Estimates are calling for earnings of $5.81 per share and revenue of $3.29 billion.
 These results would represent year-over-year changes of +18.33% and +9.51%, respectively.

-Any recent changes to analyst estimates for MYR Group should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for MYR Group.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-MYR Group is currently sporting a Zacks Rank of #2 (Buy).
+MYR Group currently has a Zacks Rank of #2 (Buy).

-Looking at its valuation, MYR Group is holding a Forward P/E ratio of 24.06.
-Its industry sports an average Forward P/E of 24.06, so we one might conclude that MYR Group is trading at a no noticeable deviation comparatively.
+Investors should also note MYR Group's current valuation metrics, including its Forward P/E ratio of 23.7.
+Its industry sports an average Forward P/E of 23.7, so we one might conclude that MYR Group is trading at a no noticeable deviation comparatively.

 The Electric Construction industry is part of the Utilities sector.
 This industry currently has a Zacks Industry Rank of 7, which puts it in the top 3% of all 250+ industries.